SOLIDSoftworks/Solid.Testing/README.md

 * [Solid.Testing.Core](https://www.nuget.org/packages/Solid.Testing.Core) (netstandard2.0)

 ## Usage
 TestingServer is a class that wraps an in-memory instance of your api, whether it's AspNetCore 3.1 or ASP.Net OWIN.
-A random port is chosen for the in-memory hsot and a client set up internally for communication.
+A random port is chosen for the in-memory host and a client set up internally for communication.
 Once you have an instance of the TestingServer, you can perform requests and assert them using a fluid interface.

 ``` csharp